bm2-lab/MetaTopics/Readme.md

 ```

 ![](Readme_files/figure-html/unnamed-chunk-9-1.png)
-Another function **plot_network** uses package igraph to creat connections among microbial and topics.
-The meaningful microbial in each topic will be connected by a line, which could be identified by color.
+Another function **plot_network** uses package igraph to creat connections among different microbes and topics.
+The meaningful microbes in each topic will be connected by a line, which could be identified by a specific color.

 ```r
 plot_network(Gibbs_model_example,prob=0.05)